Ah, the joys of winter. Eggnog, ice skating ... (cough cough cough).

 Drinking fluids helps to thin out the mucus in postnasal drip, says Kenneth DeVault, MD, professor of medicine at the Mayo Clinic in Jacksonville, Fla.

 Drinking liquids also helps to keep mucous membranes moist.
-This is particularly helpful in the winter time when houses tend to be dry, another cause of cough, he says.
+This is particularly helpful in winter, when houses tend to be dry, another cause of cough, he says.

 2. Try Lozenges and Hot Drinks

 Humidifiers may also help.
-In a dry home, nasal secretions can become desiccated and uncomfortable, Mosnaim explains.
-Putting moisture back in the air can help your cough, but be careful not to overdo it.
+In a dry home, nasal secretions (snot) can become dried out and uncomfortable, Mosnaim explains.
+Putting moisture back in the air can help your cough.
+But be careful not to overdo it.